Get a quote for your chance to WIN your pet food bill paid for a year! Ts & Cs apply

 Heat source

-Always choose electric cat beds that have been safety tested and certified.
-Because self-warming beds don’t contain any electrical elements, they don’t need to be safety tested.
+Always choose electric cat beds that have been safety tested and certified, meeting industry safety standards.
+Because self-warming beds for cats don’t contain any electrical elements, they don’t need to be safety tested.

 Back to top